Skip to main content

 Which air purifier is best for pet owners?

-For pet hair and dander, all three are effective, but the Winix 5500-2 has an edge for pet odors specifically.
-PlasmaWave helps neutralize pet smells beyond what standard carbon filters capture, and the washable pre-filter is easier to clean when it fills with pet hair.
-The Levoit Core 400S is the better pick if you want app-based monitoring to track when air quality dips.
+For pet hair and dander, all three are effective, but the Winix 5510 has an edge for pet odors specifically.
+PlasmaWave helps neutralize pet smells beyond what standard carbon filters capture, and the washable pre-filter is easy to clean when it fills with pet hair.
+The Levoit Core 400S is the better pick if you want a more responsive laser particle sensor, and it is quieter and cheaper to run.

 Can I control any of these with my phone?